TigerAppsOrg/TigerSnatch/README.md

 # Welcome to TigerSnatch!

 [TigerSnatch](https://snatch.tigerapps.org) helps Princeton students with course enrollment through its Subscriptions and Trades features.
-With Subscriptions, students can get notified via email when a full class opens up, alleviating the need to repeatedly check official Course Offerings.
+With Subscriptions, students can get notified via email and text message when a full class opens up, alleviating the need to repeatedly check official Course Offerings.
 TigerSnatch Trades, a first-of-its-kind system at Princeton, finds and facilitates swaps between students who wish to enroll in each other's full sections.

 > TigerSnatch was built in Spring 2021 by Shannon Heh '23, Nicholas Padmanabhan '23, and Byron Zhang '23 as a project for COS333 at Princeton University.
 Check out the TigerSnatch documentation in `docs/`!